simula-vias/DeepVentilation/README.md

 ## Usage

 1. Strap the FLOW sensor around your chest, just below your chest muscles.
-The sensor may be worn on top of clothing, but the clothes should not be to thick, to make sure the sensor closely matches the movement of your ribcage.
+The sensor may be worn on top of clothing, but the clothes should not be too thick, to make sure the sensor closely matches the movement of your ribcage.
 The length of the belt can be adjusted, such that it sits comfortably around your chest without gliding down during movement.
 It should not be too tight; you